Attenomics-Labs/contracts/Architecture.md

 **Features:**
 - Holds the market supply (y% of tokens).
 - Enables users to buy and sell tokens via a bonding curve mechanism.
-- Exposes details regarding the deployed bonding curve for transparency.
+- Provides transparency by exposing details about the deployed bonding curve.

 ---